 All joking aside though, it's summer time and strawberries and raspberries are in their peak season.
 Right now is the time to gorge on them, make some delicious dishes and freeze whatever you can't eat.

-So now that I've warmed you up a bit and you know my true feelings about the food processor, let's talk about this ice cream.
+So now that I've warmed you up a bit and you know my true feelings about the food processor, let's talk about this no churn ice cream.
 I don't think there needs to be much convincing when I say that ice cream is amazing, right?
 Kind of obvious.
 But ice cream was one of those things that I would eat with such fervor only to be left in pain a half hour later.
 And I did it summer after summer.
 But I learned.

 My recommendation is that once frozen, you actually let it sit out for a bit until it gets slightly soft, is easier to scoop out and that creamy goodness just melts in your mouth.